Chukwubuikexo/Heart-Disease-Classification/README.md

 # Predicting-heart-disease-with-ML
-Predicting heart disease using machine learning
-This notebook looks into our various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease or not based on their medical attributes
+Predicting heart disease using machine learning - machine learning model capable of predicting whether or not someone has heart disease or not based on their medical attributes

 STEPS